HomeResource CenterFleas On Dogs

 Human flea

-There are two variations of this type of flea — human fleas and false human fleas.
+There are two variations of this type of flea — human and false human fleas.
 Because they are closely related, they are often found in the same locations.

 Where, when, and how dogs get fleas